eformsignen/eformsignen.github.io/help/chapter2.rst

 **⑩ In progress**
-   Displays the list of the three most recent documents in progress and the number of documents in progress.You can click on the name of a document in the list to open the document.
+   Displays the list of the three most recent documents in progress and the number of documents in progress.
+You can click on the name of a document in the list to open the document.
 Also, you can click the more **(+)** button to go to the **In progress** page.